matganine/testPT4/README.md

 Analysis Components) library in order to layout pearls and pearltrees.

 ## Requirements
-This example requires the RaVis library that can be found [here](https://github.com/pearltrees/ravis).
+This example requires the Ravis library that can be found [here](https://github.com/pearltrees/ravis) or [here] (https://code.google.com/p/birdeye/wiki/RaVis)

 ## Setting up project and components

 #### Flash Library
 This is a Flex 3.5 project and is compiled using playerglobal.swc for 10.1.
-You can download it in the following [zip file](/Playerglobal.10.1.zip) and replace the existing file in {YOUR_FLASH_BUILDER_PATH}\sdks\3.5\frameworks\libs\player\10\playerglobal.swc
+You can download it in the following [zip file](/readme/Playerglobal.10.1.zip) and replace the existing file in {YOUR_FLASH_BUILDER_PATH}\sdks\3.5\frameworks\libs\player\10\playerglobal.swc

 #### Ravis Project Import
 Ravis is the library used for the visualization of our tree organization.
 You need to import it as a separate project in your workspace.
 You can find it [here](https://github.com/pearltrees/ravis).

-#### PearlExample
+#### Tree Shape Displayer
 You finally need to import the PearlExample project in your workspace and add the above Ravis project in your Library Path.
 Building the project and executing it should show you an example of Pearltree representation.